Daffodil International University

-Daffodil International University or (DIU) (ড্যাফোডিল আন্তর্জাতিক বিশ্ববিদ্যালয়) is a private research university located in Daffodil Smart City, Birulia, Savar, Dhaka, Bangladesh.
+Daffodil International University (DIU; ড্যাফোডিল আন্তর্জাতিক বিশ্ববিদ্যালয়) is a private research university located in Daffodil Smart City, Birulia, Savar, Dhaka -1216, Bangladesh.
 It was established on 24 January 2002 under the Private University Act of 1992.
 DIU is the largest private university in Bangladesh by its campus size.

 DIU is the first university in Bangladesh to have signed the UN's Commitment to Sustainable Practices of Higher Education Institutions.
 According to the SCOPUS indexed research publications in 2022, Daffodil International University has been ranked 2nd among all universities and 1st among all private universities in Bangladesh.

 History

 Daffodil International University (DIU) was established on 24 January 2002 with the approval of the University Grants Commission (UGC) and the Government of Bangladesh's Ministry of Education under the provisions of the Private University Act, 1992, which was later replaced by the Private University Act, 2010.

 The university began its academic activities in 2002 with 67 students and a few academic programs in Dhaka.
 Over time, it expanded its faculties and infrastructure, and later established its permanent campus at Daffodil Smart City in Birulia, Savar, Dhaka.